grom358/drupal-procedural-to-object-oriented/slides.md

 * Increases testability

 Note: Dependency injection is a software design pattern in which one or more dependencies (or services) are injected, for example passed by reference, into a dependent object (or client) and are made part of the client's state.
-Note: separates the creation of a client's dependencies from its own behavior, which allows for loose coupling and helps to keep the class having only a single reponsibility.
+It separates the creation of a client's dependencies from its own behavior, which allows for loose coupling and helps to keep the class having only a single reponsibility.
-Note: This improves flexibility and testability because we can use swap the dependency.
+This improves flexibility and testability because we can use swap the dependency.
 For example in unit testing we can use mock objects in the dependencies.

 ---